You want smart political talk without the meltdowns?

 Yeah, Fitzpatrick had a career year and then turned back into Ryan Fitzpatrick.

-This is such a you know, I love this.
+This is such a, you know, I love this.

-Everybody's it's so easy to be a quarterback.
+Everybody said it's so easy to be a quarterback.

-You just you can't get over the guy.
+You just, you can't get over the guy.

 Eli Manning, when he's good, Peyton Manning was great.

-Um Joe Montana was great.
+Joe Montana was great.

 You don't have many great, great quarterbacks, franchise quarterbacks that make Aaron Rodgers is great.